-122. Effect of completion of merger
+119. Effect of completion of merger

-- (1) On the completion date of a merger: - (a) the Merging Bodies are merged and continue as one merged body as provided in any merger agreement or the Special Resolution; and - (b) any Merging Company which is not a Survivor Company ceases to be incorporated as a separate Company. - (2) When a merger is completed in which the Merged Body is a New Company: - (a) the new Company becomes entitled to all property and rights to which each Merging Body was entitled immediately before the merger was completed; - (b) the New Company becomes subject to-all criminal and civil liabilities, and all contracts, debts and other obligations, to which each of the Merging Body was subject immediately before the merger was completed; and - (c) any legal or other proceedings which, immediately before the merger, were commenced by or against any of the Merging Body may be continued by or against the New Company.

-- (3) Entries made on the Register, as prescribed in the Regulations made pursuant to Article 113(7), are conclusive evidence of the following matters to which they refer: - (a) that, on the completion date specified in the entry, the Merging Bodies merged and are continued as the Merged Body; and - (b) that the requirements of this Law in respect of the merger of the Merging Bodies, including the matters precedent and incidental to the merger, have been fully complied with. - (4) The operation of this Article shall not be regarded: - (a) as a breach of contract or confidence or otherwise as a civil wrong; - (b) as a breach of any contractual provision prohibiting, restricting or regulating the assignment or transfer of rights or liabilities; or - (c) as giving rise to any remedy by a party to a contract or other instrument, as an event of default under any contract or other instrument or as causing or permitting the termination of any contract or other instrument, or of any obligation or relationship.
+- (1) On the completion date of a merger: - (a) the Merging Companies are merged and continue as one Merged Company as provided in any Merger Agreement or the Special Resolution; and - (b) any Merging Company which is not a Survivor Company ceases to be incorporated as a separate Company. - (2) When a merger is completed in which the Merged Company is a New Company: - (a) the New Company becomes entitled to all the property and rights to which each Merging Company was entitled immediately before the merger was completed; - (b) the New Company becomes subject to all criminal and civil liabilities, and all contracts, debts and other obligations, to which each of the Merging Company was subject immediately before the merger was completed; and - (c) any legal or other proceedings which, immediately before the merger, were commenced by or against any of the Merging Company may be continued by or against the New Company. - (3) Entries made on the Register, as prescribed in the Regulations made pursuant to Article 109(6), are conclusive evidence of the following matters to which they refer: - (a) that, on the completion date specified in the entry, the Merging Companies merged and are continued as the Merged Company; and - (b) that the requirements of this Law in respect of the merger of the Merging Companies, including the matters precedent and incidental to the merger, have been fully complied with. - (4) The operation of this Article shall not be regarded: - (a) as a breach of contract or confidence or otherwise as a civil wrong; - (b) as a breach of any contractual provision prohibiting, restricting or regulating the assignment or transfer of rights or liabilities; or - (c) as giving rise to any remedy by a party to a contract or other instrument, as an event of default under any contract or other instrument or as causing or permitting the termination of any contract or other instrument, or of any obligation or relationship.

-123. Contraventions relating to merger
+120. Contraventions relating to merger

-- (1) A person who, in or in connection with an application under this Part, knowingly or recklessly provides to the Registrar: - (a) any information which is false, misleading or deceptive in a material particular; or - (b) any Document containing any such information, is liable to a fine, as set out in Schedule 2.
+- (1) A person who, in or in connection with an application under this Part, knowingly or recklessly provides to the Registrar: - (a) any information which is false, misleading or deceptive in a material particular; or is liable to a fine, as set out in Schedule 2.